saleor/saleor-dashboard/.changeset/old-ducks-leave.md

 ---
-"saleor-dashboard": minor
+"saleor-dashboard": patch
 ---

-Update description how to run e2e tests
+Update description of how to run e2e tests